arielgalil/WinWin/conductor/product.md

         *   **CRUD Operations:** Create/Edit/Delete groups and students with strict validation and **enforced delete safety protocols**.
         *   **Audit Logs:** Ability to see who gave points to whom and when.
         *   **Responsiveness:** Must be fully functional on Desktop and Mobile (using specific RTL button layouts and destructive action safety gaps defined in Guidelines).
+    *   **Quick Actions:** Role-based "Share" utility in header and mobile menu for easy distribution of competition links.

 ### 2. The Quick Input Screen (Teacher)
 * **Purpose:** Rapid data entry in real-time (e.g., in class).